 Furthermore, even if your site is available in multiple languages via a language switcher on your front site, you may choose not to redirect users and have the webpage appear in the original language.
 While visitors have the option to change the language themselves, sometimes this is not immediately obvious and can result in a higher bounce rate.

-However, within this option you have two choices which you need to be aware of:
+There are two choices that you need to be aware of:

-1. The process happens in the following way: An internet user clicks onto your website – this generates an HTTP Request in microseconds.
+1. The process happens in the following way: An internet user clicks on your website – which generates an HTTP Request in microseconds.

-An HTTP Request is essentially an action to be performed on a resource (the server) identified by a request-url (i.e the clicking onto the webpage or typing the URL in the search bar).
+An HTTP Request is essentially an action to be performed on a resource (the server) identified by a request-url (i.e. clicking on the webpage or typing the URL in the search bar).

 2. The HTTP request is sent to your web server.